Mae Busch: Silent film era

+Work with Laurel and Hardy

 In 1926, producer Hal Roach began casting "name" dramatic stars in his short comedies: Priscilla Dean, Theda Bara, Herbert Rawlinson, Agnes Ayres, and Lionel Barrymore among them.
 Mae Busch joined Roach's "All Stars" for a leading role in Love 'em and Weep (1927), which began her long association with Laurel and Hardy.
 The short received good distribution and resulted in Busch resuming her feature-film career, including a return to MGM for the 1928 Lon Chaney feature While the City Sleeps.

 In 1929, many stars of silent films faced an uncertain future, with their talents less in demand as talking pictures caught on.
 When a short-subject assignment came along, Busch grabbed it.
-It was again for the Hal Roach studio, in the Laurel & Hardy comedy Unaccustomed as We Are (1929).
+It was again for the Hal Roach studio in the Laurel & Hardy comedy Unaccustomed as We Are (1929).
 It was the team's first "all-talking" comedy, and stage-trained Mae Busch handled her dialogue well as Hardy's put-upon wife.
-She went on to appear in 12 more Laurel and Hardy comedies, often displaying her versatility.
+She appeared in 12 more Laurel and Hardy comedies, often displaying her versatility.
 She alternated between shrewish, gold-digging floozies (Chickens Come Home, Come Clean), Oliver Hardy's volatile wife (Sons of the Desert, Their First Mistake), and more sympathetic roles (Them Thar Hills, Tit for Tat, The Fixer Uppers).
-Her last role in a Laurel and Hardy film was in The Bohemian Girl, again as a combative spouse of Hardy's, released in 1936.
+Her last role in a Laurel and Hardy film was in The Bohemian Girl, again as Hardy's combative spouse, released in 1936.

+Later roles and legacy

-That same year she was featured in a low-budget serial, The Clutching Hand, but it did not advance her career.
-From then on, her film roles were often uncredited.
-Overall, she had roles in approximately 130 motion pictures between 1912 and 1946.
+The same year, she was featured in the low-budget serial The Clutching Hand, but it did not advance her career.
+From then, her film roles were often uncredited.
+Overall, she had roles in approximately 130 movies from 1912 to 1946.
 Jackie Gleason later mentioned her name on his TV show as "the ever-popular Mae Busch".

 In 2014 The Grim Game, the believed-lost 1919 film that was the first feature to star Harry Houdini, was discovered and restored by Rick Schmidlin for Turner Classic Movies.
 Busch appears, credited as Bush.

 Personal life and death

 Busch was married three times: to actor Francis McDonald (1915–22), to John Earl Cassell (1926–29), and to civil engineer Thomas C. Tate (1936–her death).

-Busch died on 20 April 1946, age 54, at a San Fernando Valley sanitarium where she had been ill for five months with colon cancer.
+Busch died on 20 April 1946 at age 54 at a San Fernando Valley sanitarium, where she had been ill for five months with colon cancer.

 For her contributions to the film industry, Busch was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star located at 7021 Hollywood Boulevard.

-In the 1970s it was discovered that her ashes had remained unclaimed; the Way Out West Tent, a chapter of The Sons of the Desert (the international Laurel and Hardy appreciation society), paid for their interment at Chapel of the Pines Crematory.
-The memorial plaque is incorrectly dated 1901.
+In the 1970s, it was discovered that her ashes had remained unclaimed and were in vaultage at Chapel of the Pines Crematory.
+The Way Out West Tent, a Los Angeles chapter of The Sons of the Desert, the Laurel and Hardy appreciation society, paid for their removal from vaultage and placement in a publicly accessible niche at Chapel of the Pines.
+The memorial plaque incorrectly lists her year of birth as 1901.